raul23/vocab-augmentor/README.md

 ### Important Notes

 - Ensure your API keys are kept confidential and not shared publicly.
-- The script prioritizes environment variables over Kaggle Secrets.
-If both are set, the environment variables will be used.
 - Using API keys allows the script to access powerful language models and generate accurate translations and text examples efficiently.